oronymzy/tips/docs/qrMkdwn.md

     URLs in angle brackets will automatically get turned into links: <http://www.example.com>

     Some text to show that the reference links can follow later.

+!!! note

+    Because reference-style links do not work within admonitions, several *Result* admonitions contain raw Markdown formatted differently than in the example, with reference-style links replaced with inline-style links.

 ## images {: #images }